hellenike/textbook/docs/topics/module2/adjectives/index.md

 ## Adjectives (τὸ ἐπίθετον)

-"**Adjective**" is a part of speech that serves to describe or delinate nouns or pronoun.
+"**Adjective**" is a part of speech that serves to describe or delineate nouns or pronoun.
 Like nouns, adjectives have gender, case, and number; adjectives will have the same gender, case and number as the noun they describe.
 We previously used the term **agreement** to refer to subjects and verbs matching in person and number;  we also say that adjectives **agree** with the noun they modify when adjective and noun have the same gender, case and number.
 As when you identify a noun form, to identify the form of an adjective, you must indicate its gender, case and number.

 ### Dictionary entry